Laser Marking in the Electronics and Semiconductor Industry

 Semiconductor laser marking is a process that uses a laser marking system to mark semiconductor devices with identifying numbers, barcodes, or logos.
 The laser marking system directs a beam of high-energy light at the semiconductor device, which heats the surface of the device and causes it to change color.
 This change in color is used to create the markings that can provide part branding or traceability.

-Semiconductor laser marking is an important part of the semiconductor manufacturing process, as it allows for the easy identification of semiconductor devices.
+Laser marking semiconductors is an important part of the manufacturing process, as it allows for the easy identification of semiconductor devices.
 In addition, semiconductor laser marking can be used for other purposes, such as part marking and barcoding.

 IC packages